4wayhandshake/4wayhandshake.github.io/content/walkthrough/sau.md

 ![basket 1](basket%201.png)

 It looks like the app also has the ability to proxy any requests.
 This might be interesting.
 Perhaps there's a way to use this to do some kind of SSRF?
-I'll investigate this after a bit more recon :triangular_flag_on_post:
+I'll investigate this after a bit more recon 🚩

 ![basket configuration](basket%20configuration.png)